 12. Avoid More Than Just Sugar

-It may be tricky trying to cut out sugar from your diet, but it’s easier once you have a better understanding of all the foods that have added sweeteners.
-Honey, molasses, maple syrup, agave nectar, and cane syrup are all different terms for some form of sugar.
-What this means is that if you are cutting sugar from your diet, you should avoid these forms of sugar as well.
-Plus, honey and molasses contain more calories per serving than sugar.
-Consider your previous breakfast options: pancakes, orange juice, maple syrup, and berries on the side; seems quite healthy, right?
-To an extent, it could be considered healthy, but this is a sugar-laden meal that probably contains your entire day’s worth of sugar in one sitting.
+It may be tricky when trying to cut sugar from your diet, but it’s easier once you have a better understanding of all the foods that have added sweeteners.
+Honey, molasses, maple syrup, agave nectar and cane syrup are all different terms for some form of sugar.
+What this means is you should avoid these forms of sugar as well.

 13. Grocery Shopping and Meal Planning When Full